O.K. Corral hearing and aftermath: Media response

 The two newspapers in Tombstone usually opposed each other in their reporting, but both newspapers' stories after the gunfight initially supported the lawmen's version of events.
 The Daily Nugget was a Democratic newspaper loyal to Sheriff Behan and the rural Cowboys, but their pro-Cowboy publisher Harry Woods was out of town.
 Richard Rule, an experienced reporter, knew Behan personally and very likely interviewed him after the gun fight.
 He wrote the story for Nugget published on the day after the shootout, and it backed up the Earps' version of events.
 Rule wrote in the style of the day by telling a story without attributing sources or naming witnesses.

 The 26th of October, 1881, will always be marked as one of the crimson days in the annals of Tombstone, a day when blood flowed as water, and human life was held as a shuttle cock, a day to be remembered as witnessing the bloodiest and deadliest street fight that has ever occurred in this place, or probably in the Territory. ...

 During the shooting Sheriff Behan was standing nearby commanding the contestants to cease firing but was powerless to prevent it.

 Rule reported that the battle began when Frank made a motion for his pistol, and that Wyatt responded by drawing and firing his pistol.
 He wrote that Doc Holliday fired a short-barreled shotgun.
 Rule's account backed up the actions taken by the Earp brothers and Holliday.
 Rule's article varied widely from Behan's and the Cowboys' later court testimony.
 Subsequent stories about the gunfight published in the Nugget after that day supported Behan and the Cowboys' view of events.

 The October 28, 1881, issue of The Tombstone Epitaph, which was loyal to the Republican business establishment, was more restrained in its language:

 The feeling among the best class of our citizens is that the Marshal was entirely justified in his efforts to disarm these men, and that being fired upon they had to defend themselves which they did most bravely ...

 The funeral of the McLaury brothers and Clanton yesterday was numerically one of the largest ever witnessed in Tombstone.
 It took place at 3:30 from the undertaking parlor of Messers.
 Ritter and Ream.
-The procession, headed by the Tombstone brass band, moved down Alien Street and thence to the cemetery.
+The procession, headed by the Tombstone brass band, moved down Allen Street and thence to the cemetery.
 The sidewalks were densely packed for three to four blocks.
 The body of Clanton was in the first hearse, and those of the two McLaury brothers in the second, side by side, and were interred in the same grave.
 It was a most impressive and saddening sight and such a one as it is to be hoped may never occur again in this community."

 Other stories in the Epitaph countered the Nuggets later view entirely and supported the lawmen.
 Since The Tombstone Epitaph was the local Associated Press client, its story was the version of events that most readers across the United States read first.